padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 |:--:|
 | *Fig. 5.
 Earth Engine API functions.
 This can be found under the Docs tab.*|

 Each Earth Engine object contains methods and functions, which can be viewed once you click the expander arrow (Fig. 6).
-The details on argument (i.e., a value passed into a function) required to complete a function are also given for easy use of Earth Engine.
+The details on argument (i.e., a value passed into a function) required to complete a function are also given for an easy use of Earth Engine.
 In this example, expand **`ee.String`** and select the `ee.String(string)`.

 ![image](https://github.com/user-attachments/assets/ebdeb2d1-ec4c-48b7-8e1b-cb9b6848aec0)
 |:--:|